 2. Make sure the blade is free from oil and finger marks

-3. Place the blade into the coffee mixture and leave for 8 hours.
+3. Place the blade into the coffee mixture and DO NOT leave it in the coffee for more han 8 hours.

 The knife is very shiny but it is at this stage where the knife is very susceptible to corrosion and rust.